brothenhaeusler/connect_four/README.md

 [Here](src/four_wins_test.py) they are.
 They get automatically run using my [Makefile](Makefile) or via GitHub Action.
 They also include one visual test (commented out) for testing the create_board() function to be found [here](src/four_wins_functions.py).

 ### 7 Continuous Delivery
 I used GitHub Action for that purpose.
 See [here](https://github.com/brothenhaeusler/connect_four/actions).
-As you can see in my latest builds,
+As can be seen in my latest builds, I included in there: Metrics generation, Unit Testing as well as generating the user documentation for the program.

 ### 8 IDE
 I used VisualStudio Code for that effect due to recent (last 5 years) developments and investments through Microsoft.